-The Types of Men’s Coats to Wear Over a Suit
+Coats to Wear Over a Suit: A Men’s Outerwear Guide

 What Do You Wear Over a Suit In Cold Weather?

 It’s cold, and it’s the time of year where your suit alone isn’t up to the task of keeping you comfortable and warm.
 No, you’ll need something else, and so you reach into your closet for something to throw over your suit.
-But which coat will work best with a suit?
-Hint: it’s not the puffer jacket.
+But which coat to wear over a suit?

 Lucky for you, there’s no need to sacrifice your dapper style just because you need to cover up with another layer.
-A good formal coat makes all the difference on a snowy December morning commute.
-Now you already know that fast-fashion trends are not our thing, and so we’re going to give some options that are timeless, handsome, and pair easily with your favorite suit (which hopefully is a Black Lapel suit).
+A good formal jacket to wear over a suit makes all the difference on a snowy December morning commute.
+In this guide, we’re going to give some options that are timeless, handsome, and pair easily with your favorite suit (which hopefully is a Black Lapel suit).

 Types of Men’s Coat Compositions

-When it comes to coats, it’s not just about the cut or design.
+When it comes to coats to wear over a suit, it’s not just about the cut or design.
 Temperatures drop, rise, and drop again, and the composition of your coat is going to impact how insulating your coat is.
-So with that in mind, before we talk about men’s coat styles, let’s quickly go over the materials you should be used as your foundation.
+So with that in mind, before we talk about men’s coat styles, let’s quickly go over the materials you should be used as your foundation when looking for what to wear over a suit.

 5 Types of Winter Coat Fabrics